dagleaves/qbittorrent-port-forward-gluetun/README.md

-# qbittorrent-port-forward-file
+# qbittorrent-port-forward-gluetun

-A shell script and Docker container for automatically setting qBittorrent's listening port from a text file.
+A shell script and Docker container for automatically setting qBittorrent's listening port from Gluetun's control server.

 ## Config